ZeframCochran/BashChangeDetector/README.md

 Problems:
 ========
-  All of the other names are quite clear and hopefully this is something a beginner could understand and modify in under an hour. and a skilled scripter can in probably be well versed with a read of config and EntryPoint.

-  Also, I used files for even temporary stuff because bash kept adding spaces around things otherwise and I got sick of trying to solve it for now.
+  I used files for temporary stuff because bash kept adding spaces around things otherwise and I got sick of trying to solve it for now.

 To configure: